Research and Links

 -

-Public policy plays a role in maximizing positive health outcomes and quality of life for children with cancer and their families.
-The Affordable Care Act addresses cancer treatment and prevention in several ways—including no lifetime caps on care, no denials based on pre-existing conditions, and the elimination of copays for prevention services—but there are a number of areas where policy changes can further improve services for children with cancer (1, 2).
-Policies can promote equitable, appropriate, and affordable access to diagnosis and therapies, support research to enhance prevention and treatment, and ensure that survivors of childhood cancer receive appropriate care for the late effects of the disease and its treatment, including risk factors for subsequent malignancies.
+Public policy plays a role in maximizing cancer prevention efforts and in promoting positive health outcomes and quality of life for children with cancer, survivors of cancer, and their families.
+Recent federal policies have made progress in several ways, e.g., the Affordable Care Act established no lifetime caps on care and no denials based on pre-existing conditions, among other changes, and the Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act aims to improve care for survivors of childhood cancer and advance the development and availability of cancer treatments; still, there are a number of areas where policy changes can advance further improvements (1, 2, 3).
+Policies can promote equitable, appropriate, and affordable access to preventive care, screening, diagnosis, and therapies, as well as continued research to enhance prevention and treatment (2, 3).
+Additionally, public policy can help ensure that survivors of childhood cancer have equitable access to high-quality care for the late effects of their disease and its treatment, and for other chronic physical and mental health conditions common among this population (2, 4, 5).

-Policy options include:- Ensuring that all pediatric cancer patients, regardless of race/ethnicity or family income, have consistent access to affordable health care that is evidence-based, well-coordinated, family-centered, and provided in the context of a medical home; access to care coordination services, in particular, is critical, as these children and their families need to navigate through an array of services and programs (2, 3)
+Policy and practice options include:- Ensuring that all pediatric cancer patients and survivors, regardless of race/ethnicity, family income, or geographic location, have consistent access to affordable health care that is evidence-based, well-coordinated, family-centered, and provided in the context of a medical home; access to care coordination services, in particular, is critical, as these children and their families must navigate an array of services and systems (2, 6, 7)

-- Supporting pediatric centers of excellence in which well-trained teams of health care professionals collaborate to improve care, and providing adequate reimbursement for specialized services (4, 5, 6)
+- Supporting pediatric centers of excellence in which well-trained, multidisciplinary teams of professionals, led by pediatric specialists, collaborate to improve care; also, ensuring that adequate reimbursement is provided for specialized services (7, 8)

-- Improving quality of life services for pediatric cancer patients and their families as they face complex challenges, such as physically taxing treatments, time-consuming and costly travel to health-related appointments, limited ability to participate in typical childhood activities, and increased family stress; psychosocial and other support services are an essential part of high quality pediatric cancer team-based care, especially for those facing terminal cancer (7)
+- Improving quality of life services for patients and their families facing complex challenges such as physically taxing treatments, time-consuming and costly travel to health-related appointments, limited ability to participate in typical childhood activities, and increased family stress; for those facing terminal cancer, especially, psychosocial and other support services are an essential part of high-quality, team-based care (2, 5, 6, 7)

-- Working toward a unified, efficient and comprehensive payment system for cancer treatment; currently, families must navigate a complicated web of service systems with confusing payment policies, which can result in delayed or denied services for children and financial hardship for families (4)
+- Working toward a unified, efficient, value-based payment system for children with medical complexity, including those with cancer, thereby reducing delayed or denied services for children and financial hardship for families (6, 7)

-For more policy ideas related to children with cancer, see kidsdata.org’s Research & Links section.
-Also see Policy Implications under Access to Services for Children with Special Needs and Health Care.
+For more information, see kidsdata.org’s Research & Links section or Policy Implications under Access to Services for Children with Special Needs and Health Care.

 Sources for this narrative: